 A home inspection is visual and not destructive

 The descriptions and observations in this report are based on a visual inspection of the structure.
 We inspect the aspects of the structure that can be viewed without dismantling, damaging or disfiguring the structure and without moving furniture and interior furnishings.
 Areas that are concealed, hidden or inaccessible to view are not covered by this inspection.
 Some systems cannot be tested during this inspection as testing risks damaging the building.
-For example, overflow drains on bathtubs are generally not tested because if they were found to be leaking, they could damage the finishes below.
+For example, overflow drains on bathtubs are generally not tested because if they were found to be leaking they could damage the finishes below.
 Our procedures involve non-invasive investigation and non-destructive testing which will limit the scope of the inspection.

-This is just my opinion and just for you
+This is just our opinion

 The scope of this inspection